Explore the Complete Pencil Guide: History, Types, and Uses

 Different Types of Pencils

-• Graphite graded using the B and H scale; B (soft) leads create darker lines, while H (hard) leads create lighter lines
+These pencils are graded using the B and H scale, where B (soft) leads create darker lines and H (hard) leads create lighter lines.

 Graphite Pencils